Gleyber Torres Preview, Player Props: Yankees vs. Tigers

 Gleyber Torres At The Plate

-- Among the qualifying hitters, he ranks 41st in batting average, while his on-base percentage ranks 42nd and he is 44th in slugging.
+- Among qualifying hitters in MLB, he ranks 43rd in batting average, 47th in on-base percentage, and 44th in slugging.

-- Torres has an RBI in 38 of 131 games this season, with multiple RBI in 17 of them.
+- Torres has had an RBI in 39 games this season (29.3%), including 17 multi-RBI outings (12.8%).
 He has also driven home three or more of his team's runs in two contests.

-- In 56 of 131 games this season, he has scored, and 14 of those games included multiple runs.
+- He has scored in 58 of 133 games this year, and more than once 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.